 Because of this, the upper lip is always open.
 The opening is a small slit or large open which goes with a nose in the nose.
 It can be on one or both sides of the lips or, rarely, in the middle of the lips.

 Children with ruptured lips or mutilated ticks have frequent feeding and speaking difficulties.
 They may have ear infections, hearing impairments, and problems with their teeth.

 The procedure of Cleft Lip & Palate Treatments

 We hope that you are thinking about cosmetic surgery now or in the future.
 We are here to guide you through every step of your surgical experience with us.

 Often, surgery can close the lips and the lock.
-Cleft lip surgery is usually done prior to 12 months of age, and skin surgeries are performed 18 months earlier.
+Cleft lip surgery is usually done before 12 months of age, and skin surgeries are performed 18 months earlier.
 Many children have other complications.
-They may need additional surgery, dental and orthodontic care and the possibility of getting older.
+They may need additional surgery, dental and orthodontic care, and the possibility of getting older.
 With treatment, most children clean up and live a healthy life.

-Includes full team approach to help with this abnormalities and to help with many complications.
-Specific treatment will be determined by your child’s doctor:
+Includes a full team approach to help with these abnormalities and to help with many complications.
+Your child’s doctor will determine specific treatment:

 Complications Cleft Lip & Palate

 Cleft palate repairs are usually made between 6 to 18 months.
-This is a much more complicated surgery and is done when the child is older and can tolerate the surgery.
-The exact time of surgery will be determined by your child’s doctor.
+It is a much more complicated surgery and is done when the child is older and can tolerate the surgery.
+Your child’s doctor will determine the exact time of surgery.
 The goal of this surgery is to fix the face of your head so that your child can eat and learn to speak normally.
 Sometimes, a second operation is needed.